minio/directpv-docs/content/installation/_index.md

 #### Install on Selected Nodes

-To install DirectPV on selected nodes, use `--node-selector` flag to `install` command.
+To install DirectPV only on selected nodes, use the `--node-selector` flag to specify the desired nodes:

 ```sh
 kubectl directpv info